jamiedelange/employee-bot/README.md

   # Description

   This is a command line application designed to manage a company's employee database.
-Application uses Node.js, Inquirer and MySQL
+Application uses Node.js, Inquirer and MySQL.
+Here is a video demonstrating the application's functionality: https://drive.google.com/file/d/1_-ipmEj9TssWxnAZQ1SFltvD_pO0GR8M/view

   # Table of Contents
   * [Installation Instructions](#installation-instructions)